TodsapohnChuanaen/Vue_Todo-list/README.md

 # todo-lists

-It's simple TodoList.
+It's simple TodoList.<br />
-This project is built with Vue 3, using Tailwind CSS and DaisyUI for styling.
+This project is built with Vue 3, using Tailwind CSS and DaisyUI for styling.__
+Use Pinia for state management.__
+Use Vue Router for Single Page Applications.__
-Using mockAPI to create an API for testing.
+Using mockAPI to create an API for testing.__

 ## Recommended IDE Setup